pteas2/Partisan-or-principled-/README.md

 To reproduce each study:
 	1. Open the .Rmd file in RStudio
 	2. Run all chunks sequentially using “Run All” or by stepping through each section
-	3. Figures and tables will be written to the output/ directory
+	3. Figures and tables will be written in the console/viewer.
+Uncomment to write files to directory

 Study 1:
-code/study1/Study1_Analyses_CLEAN.Rmd
+study1/Study1_Analyses_CLEAN.Rmd

 Study 2:
-code/study2/Study2_Analyses_CLEAN.Rmd
+study2/Study2_Analyses_CLEAN.Rmd

 ---